 Checking for a Blown Fuse

 Automotive manufacturers use fuses to protect circuits from excessive current.
-They contain a metal strip that allows only a certain amount of current to pass through before burning open.
-The thicker the strip, the more amperage flows through the fuse.
+They contain a metal strip that allows only a certain amount of current before melting open.
+The thicker the strip, the more amperage can flow through the fuse.
 If amperage exceeds the amount this element can handle, it melts in two and creates an open circuit.
 It acts as a weak point in the circuit.
 The thickness of this metal strip determines the rating of the fuse.

-A fuse did its job when the strip melts and separates.
-It blows before wiring, and sensitive components are damaged.
+A fuse works when the strip melts and separates.
+It blows before wiring and sensitive components are damaged.
 It's important to find the reason for the burned fuse.
 The fuse most likely blew because of excessive current passing through.
 If the circuit has repeated fuse failure, check it for a short circuit.

 Spaded clips and looseness cause intermittent circuits in older fuse boxes.
 After removal, check the fuse for continuity with an ohmmeter.
 Some circuits may not be powered through the ignition switch.
 Use the legend on the back of the cover or check in the manufacturer's manual to identify the open circuit.